cybozu/neco-containers/admission/README.md

 ServiceValidator validates Service.

-This validating webhook ensures the ClusterIP Service resource's `spec.externalIPs` is empty.
+This validating webhook ensures the Service resource's `spec.externalIPs` is empty.

 The purpose of this validator is a workaround for [CVE-2020-8554](https://github.com/kubernetes/kubernetes/issues/97076).

-The status of Service cannot be updated manually by tenant users, so this only validates the externalIPs field.
+The status of Service cannot be updated manually by tenant users, so this just focuses on the externalIPs field.

 Docker images
 -------------